victorelgersma/blog/_posts/2025-09-07-more-and-more-and-more-jean-baptiste-fressoz.md

 ---
-title: more and more and more (jean-baptiste fressoz)
+title: More and More and More
-category: [book]
+category: [Book Notes]
 tags: [climate, energy]
+author: Jean-Baptiste Fressoz
 ---

 Key idea: old energy sources don't really go away.
 New energy sources appear in addition to the old ones.